saifkheraj/ResearchandDevelopment/VISTA/notebooks/Week1/Week1_IntroIoT/README.md

 - Learn wiring and voltage divider concept
 - Practice coding in Arduino IDE
 - Control real-world devices (AC light) using a relay
+- Learn what embedded systems and ICs are

 ---